-I wrote about Scottish Councils raking in millions from parking here and this is a racket that urgently needs addressing.
+Scottish Councils are raking in millions from parking and this is a racket that urgently needs addressing.

 Whilst I cannot condone common infringements, it is clear to me that this is simply a money-making exercise and automated theft that motorists find nigh on impossible to remedy.

 Furthermore, compliance with the law and the Road Traffic Act cuts both ways and those trying to enforce the law need to be held to account and made to comply with it themselves.

-I shine a spotlight on various technicalities on parking and speeding tickets in my new book here to enable you to do just that.
+I shine a spotlight on various technicalities on parking tickets and pothole claims in my new book to enable you to do just that.